borg286/sevtech2/README.md

     * Can trade for the Tier 2 Rocket schematics with villagers if you don't feel dungeon crawling for one

     * GalaticCraft ores are not staged, and therefore fake players can quarry them

+        * For quarrying, the two best options are RFtools Builders with a storage filter module (for blacklisting) or a Mekanism Digital Miner

     * Use Meteoric Iron sparingly until you get to the Asteroid belt as it's generation requires waiting in either the moon or mars